PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-12 06:00:48
+Last updated: 2024-04-12 06:01:24
-Random Quote: Jerry: "Space sperm?
-Sperm from... space?"
-Rick: "Very impressive verbal forensic work, Jerry." - Rick Sanchez
+Random Quote: Why have average when you can have extraordinary? - Madelyn Stillwell